 The present agreement shall be governed and construed exclusively by Danish law.

-If a disagreement arises between the Parties regarding the Contract and its fulfillment, each of the Parties may refer the matter to the Customer and the Supplier's day-to-day manager, who then settle the disagreement.
+If a disagreement arises between the Parties regarding the Contract and its fulfillment, each of the Parties may refer the matter to the Customer and the Supplier's day-to-day manager, who shall then settle the disagreement.
 If no agreement can be reached between the day-to-day managers, the negotiations must be escalated to the steering group.
 If an agreement is not reached within the steering group, the disagreement must then be escalated to a higher level in the Parties' organizations.

 If the Parties cannot reach a solution by negotiation within 5 working days, each of the Parties may request dispute resolution in accordance with the Arbitration Institute's "Rules for legal/technical opinions in IT cases" and the process described therein.